YomikoHara/NzGrocerySaverLite/privacy_policy.md

 ## 2. Internet Access

-NzGrocerySaver requires internet access **solely** to retrieve up-to-date grocery pricing information.
+NzGrocerySaverLite requires internet access **solely** to retrieve up-to-date grocery pricing information.
 No user-specific data is transmitted, logged, or shared with any external servers or services.

 ---